devpi/devpi/doc/quickstart-releaseprocess.rst

 .. note::

-    Since version 2.2.0 testing of universal wheels is supported if there also is an sdist which contains the neccessary tox.ini and tests files.
+    Since version 2.2.0 testing of universal wheels is supported if there also is an sdist which contains the necessary tox.ini and tests files.
     Wheels typically don't contain them as they are a pure installation package.